Prudential Life Insurance Review - 7 Reasons They're the Best

 It is one of the TOP "Go to" companies used by independent life insurance agents throughout the U.S. and in many countries around the world.

 In this Prudential Life Insurance Review, we are going to back this up, and give you 7 Reasons Prudential stomps the competition, along with a few situations when Prudential might not be the best carrier to use.Note: While we recommend Prudential very frequently to our clients, they don't always have the lowest premiums for healthy individuals, so if you're in good health, be sure to compare their rates here:

 Quick Article Guide

-Also known as The Prudential Insurance Company of America, Prudential is a Fortune Global 500 and Fortune 500 company that started in Newark, New Jersey in 1875.
-Prudential operates in all 48 US States.
-In New Jersey and New York, Prudential operates under the business name Pruco Life Insurance Company of New Jersey.
+Prudential, also known as The Prudential Insurance Company of America, is a Fortune Global 500 and Fortune 500 company that started in Newark, New Jersey in 1875.
+The company operates in all 50 States, but in New Jersey and New York, they use the business name Pruco Life Insurance Company of New Jersey.

-Prudential specializes with some health and lifestyle issues that other companies will not even insure.
+In fact, Prudential specializes with some health and lifestyle issues that other companies will not even insure!

 - Smokes cigars,